Applying for an Internship

 Proposals should include:

 - A body section detailing the proposed project (no longer than four pages single-spaced).
-A competitive proposal will be well-written and should demonstrate that the student has a clear grasp of the research problem, methods and significance appropriate for the early stages of a project.
+A competitive proposal will be well-written and should demonstrate that the student has a clear grasp of the research problem, methods and significance appropriate for the early stages of a project

-- A references cited section.
+- A works cited section

 Criteria used to award the internships includes:

-- The quality of the proposal.
+- The quality of the proposal

-- Demonstration of the applicant's genuine interest in environmental science.
+- Demonstration of the applicant's genuine interest in environmental science

-- Evidence of active faculty sponsorship.
+- Evidence of active faculty sponsorship

-- The strength of the letter of support from the faculty sponsor.
+- The strength of the letter of support from the faculty sponsor

-The program supports from eight to 11 students with $4,000 summer stipends.
+The program supports from eight to 11 students with $4,500 summer stipends.
 Stipends are awarded on a competitive basis by a faculty advisory committee.
-Students are expected to work full-time for approximately 10 weeks and can receive free housing from the University during their summer research.
+Students are expected to work full-time for approximately 10 weeks and can receive free (but taxable) housing from the University during their summer research.
 Successful applicants are also eligible to receive up to $500 funding for needed materials and services associated with the projects.
 Advisers must clear such expenditures in advance with Professor Ellen Herman.

 Finding an Adviser